tsaqib/www/_posts/2016-06-11-opencv3-up-running.md

 exec $PYTHON "$@"
 {% endhighlight %}

-In the end, forget not to change its permission `chmod +x bin/frameworkpython`.
+In the end, forget not to change its permission `chmod +x bin/fxpy`.
+Wait, why do we need this?
+Because if we don't, we will end up with the following error message which is quite self-explanatory:

+    RuntimeError: Python is not installed as a framework.
+The Mac OS X backend will not be able to function correctly if Python is not installed as a framework.
+See the Python documentation for more information on installing Python as a framework on Mac OS X. Please either reinstall Python as a framework, or try one of the other backends.
+If you are Working with Matplotlib in a virtual enviroment see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ.

-Now go ahead and execute your program
+Needless to say, we have skipped that message.
+Lets go ahead and execute the program
 {% highlight bash %}
 source bin/activate
-frameworkpython myprogram.py
+fxpy main.py
 {% endhighlight %}

 Hope this will help me in the future should I reinstall OS X.